Abarim Publications' online Biblical Hebrew Dictionary

 Linguists have identified three different roots צבה (saba) and one closely similar root צבא (saba'), but a Hebrew audience may not have distinguished between them all that whole-heartedly.
 Then there are two roots of the form צבב (sbb), which seem kindred in form but not by meaning:

 Our verb focuses on the unified behavior of any closely interlinked group, whether it's an army that moves as a single unit but with separate divisions (Numbers 31:7), or Levites serving in the tabernacle (Numbers 4:23) or women serving at the tabernacle's entrance (Exodus 38:8).
 Since in the Old Testament large, unified groups are usually armies, this verb mostly expresses military engagement.
-But to conclude that our verb is essentially military — and therefore that the servants of the tabernacle were engaged in spiritual warfare (as per HAW Theological Wordbook of the Old Testament) — is fantastic and wholly off the wall.
+But to conclude that our verb is essentially military — and therefore that the servants of the tabernacle were engaged in spiritual warfare (as per HAW Theological Wordbook of the Old Testament) — is fantastic and wildly off the wall.

 Our verb expresses a wholly integrated organization and all its activities: in the inevitable military sense, the whole of the military that consists of soldiers, cooks, engineers and what not.
 Our word 'military' is thought to have to do with the Sanskrit noun melah meaning 'assembly', which hits the nail on the head.
 A military engagement described by this verb covers not just the actual battle but rather the whole gamut of intelligence, planning and diplomacy; the whole engagement.